sandibahari14/figma-art-alt-text-generator/README.md

 - Users are responsible for their own Claude API usage and associated costs
 - Compliance with accessibility standards is the responsibility of the user
 - Users should follow platform terms of service for Figma, Anthropic, and deployment platforms
+- *All artwork in demo images is Copyright (c) 2025 Stephanie Buscema.
+All rights reserved.
+Used with artist's permission and not included as part of plugin.*

 ## Version History